Surduc: History

 Between 1641 and 1810 the estate was owned by the Csáky family.
 By 1644 they had a noble curia here; only its servants' house is preserved to this day.
 In 1705 it hosted Prince Francis II Rákóczi, before the confrontation of his troops with the Habsburg Imperial Army led by Ludwig von Herbeville in Zsibó (present-day Jibou).
 The curia was probably transformed into a castle in the 18th century, because at the beginning of the 19th century it was already recorded as a castle.

 In 1810 the village became the property of the Jósika family of Branyicska.
 The best known owner is the novelist Miklós Jósika (1794–1865), nicknamed "Hungarian Walter Scott", who settles here after his first wife's divorce.
 He revitalizes the area, building a series of agricultural buildings, a chapel and probably establishing the current form of the castle.
 A family property inventory from 1854 records a 17-room building, including the novelist's office and a chapel.
 The castle and the village were almost completely destroyed in December 1848, during the Hungarian Revolution of 1848, when the Austrians under Captain Binder occupied the village with thousands of insurgents.
 As the leader of the Hungarian liberal nobility, Jósika was the first landowner in Doboka County to free the serfs from the Surduc estate and their villages on 23 April 1848, two months before the Hungarian Diet.
+János, the final landowner of the Jósika family's Surduc estate and prefect of Sălaj County following the Vienna Dictate, was expropriated on 28 May 1945.
 The communist regime turned the castle into a tractor repair station, and after 1991 it was bought by Agromec.
 Currently, the castle is overgrown with vegetation, in an advanced state of degradation.